Women in Tax leaders guide - nominate now

 Inclusion in the Women in Tax leaders guide will be based on a minimum number of nominations received from peers and clients, along with evidence of outstanding success in the past year.
 Firms and individuals cannot pay to be recommended in this guide.

 To take part in the research process and ensure your firm is considered for the guide, please complete this form and return it, by email, to Joelle Jefferis at the email address below.

-You may nominate tax advisers from your own firm providing you also nominate
+You may nominate tax advisers from your own firm providing you also nominate advisers from other firms.

 When nominating advisers, please consider the following: